 Headquartered in Tokyo, Konica Minolta, Inc. is a global digital technology company with core strengths in imaging and data analysis, optics, materials and nano-fabrication.
 The company creates products and digital solutions for the betterment of business and society.
 Konica Minolta operates in more than 50 countries and has more than 43,000 employees serving approximately two million customers in over 150 countries.
 The company is listed on the Tokyo Stock Exchange under the symbol TOKYO:4902.

-The Goodwin team was led by partners Stuart Cable and David Henken and associates Eric Carlson and Evan Segal and included partners Stephen Charkoudian, Daniel Karelitz, Natascha George, Andrea Murino, Gregory Bibler, Richard Matheny, Bradford Smith and Andrew Sucoff; senior attorney Ai Tajima; counsel Brian Mukherjee, Todd Hahn, Stephanie Philbin, Jacqueline Klosek and Jacob Osborn; and associates Brian Fleming, Rachel Mitchell Smith, Kyle Pine and Monica Patel.
+The Goodwin team was led by partners Stuart Cable and David Henken and associates Eric Carlson and Evan Segal and included partners Stephen Charkoudian, Daniel Karelitz, Natascha George, Andrea Murino, Richard Matheny, Bradford Smith and Andrew Sucoff; senior attorney Ai Tajima; counsel Brian Mukherjee, Todd Hahn, Stephanie Philbin, Jacqueline Klosek and Jacob Osborn; and associates Brian Fleming, Rachel Mitchell Smith, Kyle Pine and Monica Patel.

 For additional details on the transaction, please read the press release.